 Additionally, Historic has what’s called a suspended list.
 The suspended list is effectively a separate banned list that changes more frequently as Wizards gauges cards’ impact on the format.
 (Suspended cards are not legal in Historic.)
 Since Historic’s introduction in 2019, we’ve seen cards return to play from the suspended list or move onto the more permanent banned list.

-There are currently no cards on the suspended list in Historic.
+There are currently no cards suspended in Historic.

 Why Play Historic?